 There is no insurance product called “retirement insurance”, but there is a strategy that can serve as a “retirement insurance” of sorts.
 When used prudently as part of a broader retirement plan, this strategy can significantly reduce the risk of draining your retirement assets faster than expected.

-I also want to make clear that I’m not somehow suggesting that a HECM reverse mortgage is insurance.
+I also want to make clear that I’m suggesting that a HECM reverse mortgage is insurance.
 It’s not.
-I’m using the term “retirement insurance” metaphorically to make the point that a HECM can help protect you against financial risk in retirement.
+I’m using the term “retirement insurance” metaphorically to make the point that a HECM can help protect against financial risk in retirement.

 Not a loan of “last resort”

 Unfortunately, many people still think of a reverse mortgage as a loan of last resort only for broke and desperate people.
 In reality, such people often don’t qualify for a reverse mortgage.

 A reverse mortgage can sometimes help a broke and desperate person, but it works far better as a safety net – not a lifeboat.
 Check out the following from an article over at Housing Wire:

 “. . . we still have advisors out there who, without a shred of evidence, are telling retirees to use a reverse mortgage only as a last resort, even though academics have demonstrated over and over that’s the worst way to use it,” [Longevity View Associates Principal Shelley Giordano] said.

 “When you use the HECM as a last resort, your cash flow and your portfolio have already been depleted,” Giordano said.
 “This is a pretty huge hole, so retirement income experts suggest the coordination of housing wealth with other assets throughout retirement in order to help protect against catastrophes.” (emphasis mine)